 To offer a progressive curriculum that is balanced and diverse, aiming to deliver a high-quality provision with a range of pathways that provide a stimulating and demanding education for students of all abilities - sparking curiosity and inspiring aspirations.

 At Smithills School our vision of ‘Success for All’ underpins all that we do.
 We set high expectations to ensure that every child excels across all aspects of school life.

 Our curriculum consists of more than the statutory range of subjects.
 It encompasses all the learning experiences within the school and includes not only knowledge and skills, but the beliefs and values which underpin the relationships within the school community.
-As a nurturing and ambitious community, we seek to promote the academic, personal, physical, social and moral development of each child.
+As a nurturing and ambitious community we seek to promote the academic, personal, physical, social and moral development of each child.

 At Smithills School pupils will:

-experience a broad, deep and knowledge rich curriculum
+experience a balanced, diverse, knowledge rich curriculum

 be literate and numerate